 - Shape the cake into balls and place them into the cake pop former.
 Make sure the cake ball is a little bit bigger than the size of the press.
 Once the cake ball is pressed tightly, remove the extra cake from the sides and roll the ball with your hands to smooth any imperfections.
 This step is optional.
 You can always just round it out with your hands alone.

-- Now remove the cake balls from the freezer and dip each into the cup and tilt to the sides slowly to make sure the entire cake pop is covered.
+- Dip the cake pops– Now remove the cake balls from the freezer and dip each into the cup and tilt to the sides slowly to make sure the entire cake pop is covered.
 Then slowly pull up the cake pop.
 (Don't swirl the cake pop) Hold the cake pop in one hand and tap your wrist so that all the extra melted candy drips off.

 - Now decorate the dipped cake pops with sprinkles or nonpareils while the candy coating is still wet.
 That way the sprinkles adhere well.